-In order to meet the transaction requirements laid out in MiFID II, firms must provide regulatory bodies with complete and accurate sets of data.
+In order to meet the reporting requirements laid out in MiFID II, firms must provide regulatory bodies with complete and accurate sets of data.
 For transaction reporting to be a success, regulation bodies require complete and accurate data.
 Under MiFID II, the required information has grown to around 65 fields in total.
 Each transaction report needs to include:

-Additionally, all data relating to both trade and communications needs to be stored in WORM (Write Once, Read Many) format, which is considered to be fully tamper proof.
+Beyond this, all data relating to both trade and communications needs to be stored in WORM (Write Once, Read Many) format, which is considered to be fully tamper proof.